rollup/rollup/docs/07-tools.md

 # or `npm i the-answer`
 ```

-If we update our `src/main.js` file...
+If we update our `src/main.js` file…

 ```js
 // src/main.js